nus-cs2103-AY2223S2/tp/docs/team/redhat-arko.md

     * Set up the pull request to the upstream repository.

 * **Contributions beyond the project team**:
-  * Reported 21 bugs in the PE-D, which put me in the top 10% of bug reporters
+  * Reported 21 bugs in the PE-D, which puts me in the top 10% of bug reporters